dd32/td-gh-ex/readme.txt

 === AccessPress Mag ===

-Contributors: Access Keys
+Tags:         custom-menu, one-column, two-columns, three-columns, left-sidebar, right-sidebar, custom-background, rtl-language-support, full-width-template, theme-options, threaded-comments, featured-images, grid-layout
+Requires at least: 4.0
+Requires PHP: 5.6
+Stable tag: 2.6.3
 Tested up to: 5.5.1
-Requires PHP: 5.6
-Requires at least: 4.7
-Stable tag: 2.6.2
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
-Tags:  custom-menu, one-column, two-columns, three-columns, left-sidebar, right-sidebar, custom-background, rtl-language-support, full-width-template, theme-options, threaded-comments, featured-images, grid-layout

-This theme, like WordPress, is licensed under the GPL.
-Use it to make something cool, have fun, and share what you've learned with others.

-AccessPress Mag is based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc.
+Contributors: Access Keys

 == Description ==

 AccessPress Mag is clean & modern WordPress magazine theme.
 It is ideal for newspaper, editorial, online magazine, blog or personal website.
 It is a cutting-edge, feature-rich FREE WordPress theme and is fully-responsive.
 Its feature includes: 2 post layout, news ticker, sticky menu, author block, large featured images for page/post, social media integration for wider social reach.
 Demo: http://demo.accesspressthemes.com/accesspress-mag/ Support forum: https://accesspressthemes.com/support/

+This theme, like WordPress, is licensed under the GPL.
+Use it to make something cool, have fun, and share what you've learned with others.

 AccessPress Mag WordPress Theme, Copyright 2015 AccessPress Themes AccessPress Mag is distributed under the terms of the GNU GPL v3